VirtoCommerce/vc-platform/docs/user-guide/marketing/how-to-add-an-advertising-spot-via-marketing.md

 There are steps to add a dynamic content to a website page:
 * Open a website page html file.
-* Insert code to your Html, where Id is В placeholder name `
+* Insert code to your Html, where Id is  placeholder name `
 <vc-content-place id="Right banner 240x400" class="col-sm-4 col-md-4 rightblock"></vc-content-place>
 `